junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Fine," Dean moves up the low wall at the edge of the building quickly, without hesitation.

-"You wasn't going to kill yourself for saving the world, but you'd do it to save him?"
+"You weren't going to kill yourself for saving the world, but you'd do it to save him?"
 River says.

 Dean thinks about it, realizing that's true.
 He shrugs.
 "He means more than the world to me."

 "You should let him know," River says gently.
 "He would love to know."

 Dean actually smiles.
-"Next time when I got the chance, I will."
+"Next time when I get the chance, I will."

 "Maybe I should do it," Rory says suddenly.
 "Then you can have that chance."

 "Rory!"
 Amy objects loudly.

 "No," Dean says firmly, turning to him.
-"Thank you for offering, but no. You have each other, I have no one now.
+"Thank you for offering, but no. You have each other; I have no one now.
 Besides, we don't even really know if it would work.
 If it doesn't, try something else for me, please, save him.
-And, oh --" he takes out his phone, tossing to Rory, "-- maybe let my brother know, too.
+And, oh --" he takes out his phone, tossing it to Rory, "-- maybe let my brother know, too.
 Tell him I'm sorry."

 He stands straight on the wall.
 The whole of New York feels at his feet.
-The night wind flows the skirt of his shirt.
+The night wind flows around the skirt of his shirt.
 The Chrysler Building stands silently behind him under the night sky.

 "Cas --" Dean says, looking at the statue of Castiel, and closing his eyes deliberately, thinking hard.
 "Thank you for everything you did for me.
 This time, let me do this one thing for you."

 He opens his eyes.
-Cas has moved to him, the stone wings are frozen in a spreading pose, his hands reaching out, opening like a hug, marks of tear frozen on his face.
-But he's careful enough to not touching him.
+Cas has moved to him, the stone wings are frozen in a spreading pose, his hands reaching out, opening like a hug, marks of tears frozen on his face.
+But he's careful enough not to touch him.

 The only Weeping Angel that is actually weeping, is because Cas is crying for him.

-Dean leans in, kissing the cold stone of Cas on the forehead, and he says with a small smile, "Good bye, Cas."
+Dean leans in, kissing the cold stone of Cas on the forehead, and he says with a small smile, "Goodbye, Cas."

 A breath.
 A step.
 He topples over the edge.